runraga/LabBooking/README.md

 ### Short description

-A C-Sharp/.NET 8 project developed to coordinate and automate recording of laboratory instrument usage using third-party APIs to process data proprietary data files and HTTP booking system end points.
+A C-Sharp/.NET 8 project developed to coordinate and automate recording of laboratory instrument usage using third-party APIs to process proprietary data files and HTTP booking system end points.

 ### Languages used